 Adaptation measures and investments

-Following the first cycle of planning, budgeting and transfer of funds in November 2015 of the LoCAL performance-based climate resilience grant, first adaptation measures and investments commenced in June 2016.
-They will include:
+Following the first cycle of planning, budgeting and transfer of funds in November 2015 of the LoCAL performance-based climate resilience grant (PBCRG), first adaptation measures and investments commenced in June 2016 and completed in January 2017 included:

 Population: 24.37 million

-Number of of Metropolitan, Municipal and District Assemblies: 216
+Number of Metropolitan, Municipal and District Assemblies: 216

 Phase I: 2016-2017 onwards (USD 125,000 for year 1, from global programme)

 Phase II: 2018 onwards, pending availability of resources

 Lead government partners (Memorandum of Understanding):

 Ministry of Local Governments and Rural Development, Ministry of Finance.

 Other government partners (Technical committee):Ministry of Environment, Science, Technology and Innovation (MESTI); Environment Protection Agency (EPA), National Development Planning Commission (NDPC) and National Disaster Management Organisation (NADMO).